myspc-development/art-test/docs/messaging-communication-codex.md

 the current user and another user identified by the `with` parameter.
 `/conversations` lists user IDs that the current user has messaged.
 `/message/read` marks specific message IDs as read.
+`/messages/context/{type}/{id}` loads messages tied to a specific context such as an artwork or event.
+`/messages/block` blocks a user from further direct messages.

 ### Examples